rjz/backbone.associate/README.md

     canada.toJSON(); // { flag: { colors: ['red','white'] }, ...

-Since associates are *just attributes*, they may be accessed at any time using the usual `get`:
+Since associates are *just attributes*, they may be accessed at any time using the usual `get`.
+For the truly lazy, `associate` also extends the base model with an accessor for each association:

-    var cities = canada.get('cities');

-Or through the sticky-sweet goodness of a sugary accessor:

     canada.flag().set({ colors: ['red','white'] });
     canada.cities().add([